• Home

 Jurisdictional Scope

-Entities conducting business in New York and meet specific criteria
+Entities conducting business in New York and meeting specific criteria

 Companies holding the data of New York residents

-For-profit businesses operating in California and meet specific conditions
+For-profit businesses operating in California and meeting specific conditions

-Company or entity that processes personal data and has a branch in EU, or companies outside of EU monitoring the behavior of EU residents or selling to them
+Company or entity that processes personal data and has a branch in the EU, or companies outside of the EU monitoring the behavior of EU residents or selling to them

 Key Provisions